skyish242/Plogathon/plog-classification-service/README.md

 └─────────────────────────────────┴────────────────────────┴───────────────┘
 </pre>

-Upon testing, the OMT model was able to produce a desirable training accuracy of `92.91%` and test accuracy of `92.43%`, along with the following metrics for both the train and test datasets:
+Upon testing, the OMT model was able to produce a desirable training accuracy of `92.91%` and test accuracy of `92.43%`.
+Other metrics measuring the model's peformance for both the train and test datasets are provided below.
 ```
 ~Test Dataset Results~
 Accuracy: 0.9242830616876418